Smart meters explained

 At the moment, SSE cannot install smart meters for some customers in high-rise flats, whose homes have thick walls, gas and electric meters which are placed far apart, or where there is no network connection.

-Utilita says it has already installed smart meters for 825,000 of its customers - more than any other supplier except British Gas.
+Utilita says it has already installed smart meters for 900,000 of its customers - and more than 88% of them now have a smart meter.
 Customers can book an installation online.
 New customers should get a smart meter within six weeks of switching to Utilita and there are few areas in which it doesn't currently offer smart meters (e.g. certain parts of North Scotland).

 Scottish Power has also begun rolling out smart meters to its customers in stages.
 It says it will contact customers when it is ready to begin installations in their areas.